Loading...

 And when Izzy was six years old, she started playing tennis.

-So how will the use of intrinsic and extrinsic feedback have changed for Izzy during the 10 years?
-I'd like you to give me one specific example of how intrinsic feedback and extrinsic feedback will have changed for Izzy as she's gone from age 6 to 16.
+So how would the use of intrinsic and extrinsic feedback have changed for Izzy during the 10 years?
+I'd like you to give me one specific example of how intrinsic feedback and extrinsic feedback will have changed for Izzy as she's gone from age six to 16.

 Just pause the video here, write down your answers, and I'll be back in a moment with some feedback for you.